-Earlier research indicated CDL entry-level driver training (ELDT) was not adequate.
-About 75 percent of the fleets surveyed in the 2001 I-95 Corridor Coalition Coordinated Safety Management study require new drivers to train with a`n experienced driver before soloing.
-This widespread application of “driver finishing” programs provides further evidence of the need for greater CDL ELDT.
-These carrier finishing programs provide newly-licensed CDL drivers with additional training and/or supervised driving time to ensure a minimum operational skill level is met, even though the drivers already hold valid CDLs.
+Earlier research indicated that existing CDL ELDT was not adequate.
+About 75 percent of the fleets surveyed in the 2001 I-95 Corridor Coalition Coordinated Safety Management study required new drivers to complete finishing training with an experienced driver before driving solo.
+This widespread application of “driver finishing” programs provides an indication of the need for improved CDL ELDT.
+Finishing programs provide newly-licensed CDL drivers with additional training and/or supervised driving time beyond that needed to obtain the CDL to ensure a minimum operational skill level is met, after the drivers obtain their valid CDLs.
 In recent years, synthesis studies under the Transportation Research Board’s Commercial Truck and Bus Synthesis Program examined the effectiveness of commercial vehicle driver training.
-The variance in safety performance was not great enough for any of these studies to find a meaningful relationship between the value of formal ELDT and the safety performance of those drivers.
+The variance in safety performance in those reports was not sufficient to provide a meaningful relationship between the value of formal ELDT and the safety performance of those drivers.

 This research supports the Moving Ahead for Progress in the 21st Century (MAP-21) mandated entry-level driver rulemaking that is currently underway.

-November 2012 Kick-off meeting and review of draft work plan
+November 2012: Kick-off meeting and review of draft work plan

-December 2012 Finalize project work plan
+December 2012: Finalize project work plan

-March 2013 Augmented literature review
+March 2013: Augmented literature review

-November 2013 Carrier qualitative information
+November 2013: Carrier qualitative information

-February 2015 Analysis of CDL driver performance data
+May 2015: Analysis of CDL driver performance data

-March 2015: Draft final report presentation
+June 2015: Draft final report presentation

 Literature review is completed.
 Guidance has been received from the Department of Education regarding release of trainee information.
 Analysis of Maryland CDL driver safety performance differences depending on amount and type of training.